eweracs/glyphs-scripts/README.md

 ## Interpolate Anchors
 Same as clicking Re-Interpolate in the layers panel, but only affects anchors.

+## Interpolation Preview
+Allows for visual interpolation, in order to add the interpolation as an instance or an intermediate layer.
+Respects multi-axis design spaces.

 ## Instance Kerner (WIP, one axis only)
 Adds Replace Feature custom parameter for every instance for kerning.
 Useful for hard-coded capital/sc spacing.
 Currently only works for single-axis setups, still trying to figure out how to make this work for multiple axes.
 Todo: more than two kerning values per axis